adon-cloudcannon/landing-page-test/src/collections/posts/let-anyone-anywhere-edit-your-cloudcannon-sites.md

 \[VIDEO\]

 1. I’ll take an Astro site built with the <a target="_blank" rel="noopener" href="https://cloudcannon.com/templates/sendit/">Sendit template</a> as an example.
-In the above video I’ve already signed up to CloudCannon and linked my GitHub account; from my account dashboard I’ll create an Astro site from a template, and select the Sendit template, which is already configured for visual editing.
+In the above video I’ve already signed up to CloudCannon and linked my GitHub account; from my account dashboard I’ve created an Astro site from a template, and selected the Sendit template, which is already configured for visual editing.
 2. After the site has built, I’ll jump into *Site Settings / Sharing*.<br>![](https://cc-dam.imgix.net/blog-client-sharing-screen1.png)
 3. Under the Sharing tab I’ll select **Client Sharing**, and turn it on by setting a password.
 4. Done!
 Now all I need to do is share the exact login URL (by default,&nbsp;`https://example.com/update`) with the person or people I want to have editing access.